 Document History

 Owner: Sub-Warden

 Document Status: Final

 Approved by: Warden

 This document is available from: School intranet and School website

 Review Cycle Annual

-Current version Adopted: August 2023
+Current version Adopted: August 2024

-Review Date: August 2024
+Review Date: August 2025

-Linked Documents: Equality Policy, Wellbeing Policy, Behaviour Policy, Disability Policy
+Linked Documents: Equality Policy, Wellbeing Policy, Pupil Behaviour Policy, IT

+Code of Conduct

 Linked External Documents

-Roles and responsibilities
+Roles and Responsibilities

-The Sub-Warden is responsible for creating, implementing and maintaining this policy, as well as being responsible for all of the operational matters associated with this policy.
+The Sub-Warden is responsible for creating, implementing, and maintaining this policy, as well as being responsible for all of the operational matters associated with this policy.

-The Sub-Warden ensures that all of the teaching staff understand the policy and their responsibilities within it and that the policy is consistently implemented in all departments, including identifying training needs.
+The Sub-Warden ensures that all of the Teaching Staff understand the policy and their responsibilities within it and that the policy is consistently implemented in all departments, including identifying training needs.